 az aks create, managed identity is configured by default.
 For existing service principal-based clusters that need to be switched over to managed identity, it can be enabled by running

 --enable-managed-identity flag.
 For more information, see Use managed identity.

-If you have enabled Azure AD pod-managed identity on your AKS cluster or are considering implementing it, we recommend you first review Workload identity overview to understand our recommendations and options to set up your cluster to use an Azure AD workload identity (preview).
+If you have enabled Microsoft Entra pod-managed identity on your AKS cluster or are considering implementing it, we recommend you first review Workload identity overview to understand our recommendations and options to set up your cluster to use a Microsoft Entra Workload ID (preview).
 This authentication method replaces pod-managed identity (preview), which integrates with the Kubernetes native capabilities to federate with any external identity providers.

-The open source Azure AD pod-managed identity (preview) in Azure Kubernetes Service has been deprecated as of 10/24/2022.
+The open source Microsoft Entra pod-managed identity (preview) in Azure Kubernetes Service has been deprecated as of 10/24/2022.

 Currently available extensions

 |Dapr is a portable, event-driven runtime that makes it easy for any developer to build resilient, stateless and stateful applications that run on cloud and edge.